Running a small business in Canada today means finding new ways to grow, connect, and deliver for your customers in a shifting landscape.

 ● Tax ID Number of Consignee/Importer: For formal entries, include the appropriate tax identifier as required by the destination market.

 ● Manufacturer ID (MID): This alphanumeric code identifies the manufacturer.
-If it's unavailable, you must provide the full shipper name and address.
-For textiles, this is especially critical.
+If it’s unavailable, provide the full shipper name and address.
+This is especially important for textiles.

-Pro-Tip: DHL’s MyGTS (My Global Trade Services) can guide you through the data needed to stay compliant and keep your shipments moving.
-The platform has been updated to reflect the new rules, providing accurate landed cost estimates to help you plan with confidence.
+Pro tip: DHL’s MyGTS (My Global Trade Services) can guide you through the data needed to stay compliant and keep your shipments moving.
+The platform has been updated to reflect the new rules and provides accurate landed cost estimates to help you plan with confidence.

 2. Implement Smart Shipping Strategies

-Beyond paperwork, you can leverage several practical solutions to streamline your operations and enhance your customer experience.
+Beyond paperwork, you can use practical solutions to streamline operations and enhance the customer experience.

-● Recalculate Landed Costs: Factor in duties, taxes, and fees to understand your true costs.
-Adjust your pricing accordingly to protect your margins.
+● Recalculate Your Landed Cost: Factor in duties, taxes, and fees to understand your true costs.
+Adjust pricing to protect margins.

 ● Adopt DDP (Delivered Duty Paid): Make DDP your default shipping option.
-By including duties and taxes in the checkout price, you eliminate surprise charges that are a key driver of customer cart abandonment.
+By including duties and taxes in the checkout price, you avoid surprise charges and help prevent cart abandonment.

-● Communicate Transparently: Set clear delivery expectations and surface any import costs upfront.
+● Communicate Transparently: Set clear delivery expectations and show any import costs upfront.
 Transparency builds trust and manages expectations.

 ● Leverage DHL Shipping Solutions: